sangho0n/hugo_blog/content/en/post/언리얼_GAS_시작/index.md

 ## Using Game Ability System + Gameplay Tags

 When using the Game Ability System without Gameplay Tags, the advantages of the GAS framework are not fully utilized.
-Let's first understand what Gameplay Tags are:
+Let's first understand what Gameplay Tags are.

 ### Gameplay Tags

-FGameplayTag represents a name registered hierarchically like "Parent.Child.Grandchild...".
+FGameplayTag represents a name registered in a hierarchical form like ```Parent.Child.Grandchild...```.
 These tags are registered by the GameplayTagManager.
-By using these tags, classes can be categorized and states can be effectively tracked.
+By using these tags, classes can be classified and states can be effectively tracked.

-Using bool values or enums for state tracking and checking through conditional statements can be replaced by checking if an object has a Gameplay Tag.
+Instead of using bool values or enums to track states, the presence of Gameplay Tags in an object can replace conditions based on values to determine the state.

-Furthermore, managing multiple tags is better done through FGameplayTagContainer than Tarray<FGameplayTag>.
-This is because using a container allows for easy access to tag arrays at any time and provides various methods for tag management.
+Furthermore, managing multiple tags is better done using FGameplayTagContainer than Tarray<FGameplayTag>.
+This is because not only can you receive tags in array form at any time, but also various methods make tag management easier.

 The GAS framework is very friendly with Gameplay Tags.
-As the UAbilitySystemComponent implements IGameplayTagAssetInterface, tags can be directly assigned to the Ability System Component and several states of Gameplay Abilities can be managed with tag containers.
+As the UAbilitySystemComponent implements IGameplayTagAssetInterface, you can directly assign tags to the Ability System Component, and also manage various states within GameplayAbility using tag containers such as CancelAbilitiesWithTag, BlockAbilitiesWithTag, and ActivationOwnedTags.

-When using Gameplay Tags, the same requirements can be implemented as follows:
+By utilizing Gameplay Tags, you can implement the same requirements as follows:

 1. Create tags
 ```shell